JamesMartin1998/Django-Project/README.md

 ### Home Page Active Bookings

-- This section only appears for users that are logged in, that have already made a booking.
+- This section only appears for users that are logged in, and that have already made a booking.
 If a user isn't logged in, or has no active bookings, the section will not be displayed.
 - By being located on the home page, users can easily find their booking information, and thus receive a convenient user experience.
 - The title clearly shows users what the section is showing.
 - When a user makes a new booking, the details of the booking appear as a new row in the table under the heading.